ahermant/alternatives-to-us/README.md

 ## Maps/Navigation
 - **Mapy** 🇨🇿 - strong alternative to Google Maps, especially for users in Europe and those looking for a privacy-focused mapping service; FREE, detailed maps, offline maps, navigation, privacy-focused, travel info.
 [Website](https://en.mapy.cz)
+- **Magic Earth** 🇳🇱 🇷🇴 - Other strong alternative to Google Maps based on OpenStreetMap and available for mobile.
+Free and with features including online and offline maps, navigation, search, weather forecast and location sharing.
+[Website] (https://www.magicearth.com/)
 - **OpenStreetMap** 🌐: A community-driven, open-source mapping platform.
 Provides highly customisable maps and is used by many third-party apps.
 [Website](https://www.openstreetmap.org)
 - **Here WeGo** 🇩🇪: Offers free navigation with offline maps and real-time traffic updates.
   Great for driving, cycling, and walking.
 [Website](https://wego.here.com)